LAjoyan/sakila_lab_lilit_ajoyan/README.md

 - uv add "dlt[duckdb]"
 - Load the SQLite Sakila database into DuckDB: uv run python load_sakila_sqlite_duckdb.py
 - Open sakila_lab_analysis.ipynb in Jupyter Notebook, connect to DuckDB, and register tables for analysis.
+- Perform EDA in Jupyter Notebook, including custom questions such as customer rental durations
+- Generate bar charts from refined tables and save as images for reporting or dashboard use